Omarov3000/ali/public/articles/efficient_development_environment/text.md

 └── demo.html (imports demo.tsx)
 ```

-Each story can contain documentation, and UDemo can be published along with the production application.
-I use UDemo as a canary version of my application.
+Each story can contain documentation, and `UDemo` can be published along with the production application.
+I use it as a canary version of my application.

 ## Data Introspection

 <div class="grid" />

 Modern web applications often involve several microservices that interact with client-side caches.
-This makes debugging and error tracking more challenging.
-UDemo, however, integrates with the `UB` framework's fake implementations responsible for server-side data management.
-It provides a user interface for viewing and editing data across various microservices, thereby achieving the desired state.
-Tools for filtering and searching logs are also available, making it easier to handle complex use cases that involve changes in different parts of UI components and backend services.
+This makes debugging and error tracking more challenging. `UDemo`, however, integrates with the `UB` framework's fake implementations responsible for server-side data management.
+It provides a user interface for viewing and editing data across various services, thereby achieving the desired state.
+Tools for filtering and searching logs are also available, making it easier to debug complex use cases that involve changes in different parts of UI components and backend services.

 UDemo's utility doesn't stop at the development stage.
-If an issue slips into the production environment, UDemo can easily switch to a production mode with a shortcut, allowing its tools to work seamlessly with real backend services and data.
+If an issue slips into the production environment, `UDemo` can easily switch to a production mode with a shortcut, allowing its tools to work seamlessly with real backend services and data.
 Other tools are included for service utilization measurement, data migration execution, and admin panel creation.

 <div class="col" />